Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Tengboche

 We will continue our trek from Tengboche and head towards Dingboche.
-The trail gradually begins to ascend and take us to Pangboche.
+The trail gradually begins to ascend and takes us to Pangboche (3,985 m).
 You can see that the trail leading to the Pangboche passes by several mani walls, chortens, and colorful prayer flags.
 Similarly, we can also witness the stunning view of Island Peak from a distance.

 Then, we will follow the Lobuche River and enter the Imja Valley.
-From here onwards, we must make a steep uphill climb to reach Dingboche.
+From here onwards, we must make a steep uphill climb to reach Dingboche (4,410 m).
 The village of Dingboche is the last permanent settlement before the Everest Base Camp.
 It is surrounded by stone walls that protect the crops from cold winds.

 Accommodations: